sambitsargam/polygon-chat-dapp/README.md

 # Create a Chatting DApp using Solidity and ReactJS with the Polygon Blockchain

 ## Introducation
 In this Project, i built a Decentralized chatting application on Polygon(mumbai) test-network from scratch.
 The DApp will allow users to connect with other people and chat with them.
-We will develop our smart contract using Solidity which will be deployed on Harmony chain.
+We will develop our smart contract using Solidity which will be deployed on polygon chain.
 We will have a basic, easy-to-use UI developed using ReactJS.
 So, let us begin!

 ## Prerequisites
 * Metamask extension on your browser